wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Some people's developmental path has not equipped them to stand up and let go of something."
+💬 Quote of the Day: "Life is the art of drawing without an eraser."
 <!-- end quote -->